 A Dracula movie was once filmed at Orava castle

 The tour was brilliant.
 The kids loved climbing all of the steps and seeing how many different sorts they actually had within the walls.
 From spiral staircases to what seemed like vertical ones, they were kept amused.
 The rooms were lovingly put together and the way they were set out was magnificent.
 The one the girls would not attempt to go in was the one with the Dracula dummy standing in the doorway.
 There was a movie called Nosferatu made at Oravsky Hrad in 1922 and so they made some of the doorways in a section of the castle a bit spooky for the visitors.
 Some even refer to the castle as Nosferatu castle.
-While us adults thought it was funny our eldest was far from impressed about the spooky side of it!
+While us adults thought it was funny our eldest was far from impressed with the spooky side of it!
 They both refused to stand in the doorways for a photo!

 Once we hit the top we spent some time sitting for a rest while the girls recovered from the climb.
 They had their rest and then went to every window to have a look out of it.
 At this stage, Bec was not really going near any of the windows but was keeping an eye on the girls while I roamed around getting photos.
 The worst thing is that just after visiting here we had our camera stolen with all the brilliant pictures of Oravsky Hrad on it.
 It is something that I will forever be upset about.
 So our memories and a couple of our phones are the only ones we do have.